A topic from the subject of Kinetics in Chemistry.

 where:

-The rate constant is a constant that depends on the temperature and the nature of the reaction.
+The rate constant, k, depends on factors like temperature and the presence of catalysts.

 Equipment and Techniques